sighingnow/jekyll-gitbook/_pages/Analyzer.md

 4. Click on `Profile variables`.

-5. Add the following Profile variable of type Fields:
+5. Add the following profile variable of type **Fields**:

-   - Search for session and select `Contact Session ID` under fields and drag&drop it into Profile Variables.
+   - Search for **_session_** and select `Contact Session ID` under fields and drag&drop it into Profile Variables.
-   - Select the Value of Contact Session ID under Formula.
+   - Select the `Value of Contact Session ID` under Formula.

-6. Next, add the below fields similarly and Save the report as `3.1_CSR_Today_ValueReport` in your folder after you have added all of them.
+6. Similarly, add the values of below fields:

    - DNIS
    - Entry point